 Have fun, be safe and don’t be afraid to wipeout

 As you can see, when it comes to watersports your options are almost endless.
 Our Essential Tow-Boat Glossary can help you navigate as you begin to dip your toe into the world of watersports.
 There’s definitely something for everyone, so don’t get down on yourself if you try one sport and it doesn’t work out.
 While watersports are a lot of fun, they can also be very frustrating at the beginning.
 The key is to be patient—even the best of us have had a nasty wipeout every once in awhile.
 And hey, even the wipeouts can be fun.

 So what are you waiting for?
 Get out there on the water, and don’t forget to share all your watersports pictures and videos with us on Facebook—and be sure to include some of those wipeout videos too.

-Editor's Note: This article was originally published in June 2016 and updated in March 2018.
+Editor's Note: This article was originally published in June 2016 and was last updated in May 2021.